GreenAI-Uppa/deep_learning_mcmc/README.md

 ## usage

-Test a learning process of a two-layer CNN (one convolution layer of 11*11*3 filters and one dense layer) on cifar-10 with mcmc (run --help for additional arguments)
+Test a learning process of a two-layer CNN (one convolution layer of 11 x 11 x 3 filters and one dense layer) on cifar-10 with mcmc (run --help for additional arguments)

 ```
-python run_jmlr.py --config_file configs/config_mcmc_conv_cnn.json --data_folder /data/pytorch_cifar10/ --verbose
+python run_jmlr.py --config_file configs/config_mcmc_cnn.json --data_folder /data/pytorch_cifar10/ --verbose
 ```
 This command will generate a json file containing the loss and the accuracy for the different epochs, as well as different logs on the training process and the robustness to pruning.